-In this post we will see how to increase search engine traffic and recover from lost organic traffic due to Google Panda and Penguin updates.
+In this post we will see how to increase search engine traffic and recover from lost organic traffic due to Google updates.
 While this in itself is no easy task, there are a few things you should do, in order to keep your website in a neat condition.

-The declared aims of Panda Update are noble – to remove content farms and poor quality sites from the top of Google’s results pages.
+The declared aims of Google are noble – to remove content farms and poor quality sites from the top of Google’s results pages.
 Google has also used human reviewers and their rankings as a part of the algorithm, to achieve this aim.
 Whether they have succeeded or not completely is a different issue.
-But Search is an evolving game and Google says that Panda was just one of the roughly 500 search improvements that they will be introducing this year.
-In fact since Panda, they have rolled out over a dozen additional tweaks to its ranking algorithms.
+But Search is an evolving game and Google carries out over 500 search improvements every year.

 Trust us.
 We’re putting the bad guys on one side, and the good guys on the other.

 As Matt Cutts, Google’s head of spam said:

 This update is designed to reduce rankings for low quality sites—sites which are low-value add for users, copy content from other websites or sites that are just not very useful.
 At the same time, it will provide better rankings for high quality sites—sites with original content and information such as research, in-depth reports, thoughtful analysis and so on.
 If someone has a specific question about, for example, why a site dropped, I think it’s fair and justifiable and defensible to tell them why that site dropped.
 But for example, our most recent algorithm does contain signals that can be gamed.
 If that one were 100 percent transparent, the bad guys would know how to optimize their way back into the rankings.